 say no to hate speech

-– to explore Human Rights and Human Rights Education in addressing hate speech online;
+2. Familiarity with the concepts of Human Rights and Human Rights Education in addressing online hate speech.

-– to discuss the role of bloggers in countering hate speech online;
+4. Insight into the role of bloggers in combatting online hate speech.

-– to develop the skills and motivation for young people to recognize online hate speech and to become ‘online activists’ for human rights;
+5. The development of skills and motivation to identify online hate speech and become “online activists” advocating for human rights.

 For further information download the INFOPACK.